Merger and post-merger of binary neutron stars with a quark-hadron crossover equation of state

+For all masses, $f_2$ for QHC19-{\it stiff} is lower than that for the Togashi EOS, and this is related to the lower compactness of the merged object, which is, in turn, related to the pronounced peak in sound speed for QHC19-{\it stiff}.
+For QHC19-{\it soft}, except for our lowest-mass case, $f_{2}$ is higher than that for the Togashi EOS.
 In models M1.25, $f_{2}$ for both QHC19-{\it soft} and QHC19-{\it stiff} is lower than that for the Togashi EOS.
-This is due to the fact that quark-matter densities ($\sim 5n_0$), where the QHC EOSs are softer than the Togashi EOS, are not reached, and thus the remnant is less compact.
-Note, however, that, since the stiffening in the crossover domain is strongly affected by the quark-matter EOS it is attached to, even in lower-mass models one may still in principle gain from observations useful information on how quarks are liberated in high-density hadronic matter.
+This is because quark-matter densities ($\sim 5n_0$), where the QHC EOSs are softer than the Togashi EOS, are not reached, and thus the remnant is less compact.
+This is a unique feature of the peak in sound speed present in QHC models and is independent of the height of such peak (namely, of the parameters of the specific QHC EOS).
+Note, however, that, since the stiffening in the crossover domain is strongly affected by the quark-matter EOS it is attached to, even in lower-mass models one may still, in principle, gain from observations useful information on how quarks are liberated in high-density hadronic matter.